 New!
 Incentive Recognition Program

 For each 50 hours of volunteer service, a volunteer will receive a choice of incentive items recognizing and thanking them for their service.
-The new hour-tracking system (see next article) will send an email to a volunteer reaching the 50-hour level asking what incentive gift they want for their service.
+The new hour-tracking system will send an email to a volunteer reaching the 50-hour level asking what incentive gift they want.

 How to Become a Volunteer